jaspector

 Monday through Friday, 7:00 AM to 4:00 PM (except county holidays)

-Typical inspection sequence: Varies by permit type.
+Typical sequence: Varies by permit type.
 Floodplain review includes determination and development authorization before work begins.
 Septic review involves permit application, technical review, and field inspections under the county OSSF program.
 Driveway permits involve county review of culvert sizing and inspection or installation before approval.

-Do I need a building permit in unincorporated Washington County, TX?
+01 Do I need a building permit in unincorporated Washington County, TX?

 Verified county permits are required for floodplain development in unincorporated areas, for all new, altered, repaired, or enlarged septic systems regardless of acreage, and for driveways or culvert work within county right-of-way.
 A blanket county general building permit requirement for all construction in unincorporated Washington County was not found in public sources.

-How much does a building permit cost in unincorporated Washington County, TX?
+02 How much does a building permit cost in unincorporated Washington County, TX?

+Building permit fees in unincorporated Washington County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 for driveway with no culvert required; $325 for OSSF or floodplain permits.
 Fees are calculated as: Flat fees by permit type.
 OSSF single-family permit application $325; floodplain single-family determination or permit application $325; driveway no culvert required $50 inspection fee; culvert fees vary by culvert length..

-How do I apply for a building permit in unincorporated Washington County, TX?
+03 How do I apply for a building permit in unincorporated Washington County, TX?

-1. Determine which county approval applies: floodplain determination and development permitting, OSSF or septic permitting, or driveway or culvert permits in county right-of-way.
+To apply for a building permit in unincorporated Washington County, TX, follow these steps: 1.
+Determine which county approval applies: floodplain determination and development permitting, OSSF or septic permitting, or driveway or culvert permits in county right-of-way.
 2. Download the correct county form from the Environmental Health page or driveway permit form.
 3. For floodplain work in unincorporated areas, complete the Floodplain Determination / Development Permit Application.
 A physical address is required before a permit will be issued.
 4. For septic work, assemble the Septic Permit Packet and checklist items.
 All new, altered, repaired, or enlarged septic systems require a permit before work begins, regardless of acreage.
 5. For county-road access work, complete the Driveway / Culvert Permit Application and submit to Engineering and Development Services.
 6. Email completed floodplain, septic, or driveway materials to wcrboffice@washingtoncountytx.gov unless the county provides another route.
 7. Pay the applicable fee through Certified Payments online or by phone.
 8. Wait for county review, issuance, and any required field inspections or authorizations before starting covered work.

-How long does it take to get a building permit in unincorporated Washington County, TX?
+04 How long does it take to get a building permit in unincorporated Washington County, TX?

-What work is exempt from building permits in unincorporated Washington County, TX?
+05 What work is exempt from building permits in unincorporated Washington County, TX?

-How do I schedule a building inspection in unincorporated Washington County, TX?
+06 How do I schedule a building inspection in unincorporated Washington County, TX?

-Inspections can be scheduled via: Engineering and Development Services, 979-277-6290.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Washington County, TX via: Engineering and Development Services, 979-277-6290.
 Driveway permit applicants must notify the county when culverts are on site for inspection or installation..